Welcome to the Research Hub

 Our regular 'Paper of the Month' features the latest internationally-significant developments in clinical and basic research.

-Members are invited to contribute to the case reports forum with individual colorectal surgical cases.
+Members are invited to contribute to case reports with individual colorectal surgical cases.
 We encourage members to submit case reports that they feel would be interesting and valuable to their colleagues internationally.

 The core aims of the ESCP Research Committee are: